 Suboxone has several advantages over other opiate addictions treatments both for withdrawal stabilization (detox) and its long-term maintenance uses.
 A great number of advantages to this anti-addiction medication are created because of its chemical structure.

-With these receptor functions (full agonist, antagonist and partial agonist) in mind, one can understand that methadone, which is a full agonist, would bind to the opiate receptor and produce the full response that would help you reduce your cravings, but it also might give you a high.
-When Suboxone ( a partial agonist) binds to the receptor, it completely satisfies the receptor that there is an opiate there, but it doesn’t produce any high or euphoria.
-Consequently, it’s addictive potential is extremely low.
-Again, the receptor is activated with Suboxone, which significantly reduces the cravings for opiates, which then, in turn, significantly prevents the chances of a relapse, but it also acts as a receptor antagonist, so normal agonists are not able to elicit the normal response.
-So, if you are taking Suboxone and then you try to “shoot up” heroin to get a high, Suboxone blocks the heroin from causing a high because the heroin can’t get to a receptor.
-Consequently, you don’t get a high, which is a very disconcerting feeling for the opiate addict who has just spent a great deal of money on a addictive drug that gave him or her no effect.
+With these receptor functions (full agonist, antagonist and partial agonist) in mind, one can understand that methadone, which is a full agonist, would bind to the opiate receptor and produce the full response that would help patients reduce cravings, but it also might give them a high.
+When Suboxone (a partial agonist) binds to the receptor, it completely satisfies the receptor that there is an opiate there, but it doesn’t produce any high or euphoria.
+Consequently, its addictive potential is extremely low.
+Again, the receptor is activated with Suboxone, which significantly reduces the cravings for opiates that then, in turn, significantly prevents the chances of a relapse – but it also acts as a receptor antagonist, so normal agonists are not able to elicit the normal response.
+So, if the patient is taking Suboxone and then tries to “shoot up” heroin to get a high, Suboxone blocks the heroin from causing a high because the heroin can’t get to a receptor.
+Consequently, the patient doesn't get a high, which is a very disconcerting feeling for the opiate addict who has just spent a great deal of money on an addictive drug that gave him or her no effect.

-Because of the chemistry involved at its brain the receptor, Suboxone has several inherent safety mechanisms:
+Because of the chemistry involved at its brain receptor, Suboxone has several inherent safety mechanisms:

-First, it is very safe in an overdose situation, because of the way it interacts with the receptor.
-If you try to take too much of Suboxone, it actually becomes a full antagonist and “punishes you” by putting you into withdrawal.
-This is quite the opposite of most agonists, such as heroin or Lortab, where the more you take, the more “high” you get.
-Yet eventually, with these full agonists, not only do you get a high, you also shut down your breathing and you die inadvertently from not being able to breathe.
-However, because of this different chemical structure, if you do take an overdose of Suboxone, you will put yourself into withdrawal and your breathing will become extremely hyperactive rather than shut down, so you won’t die.
-You will be very uncomfortable, but you won’t die.
+First, it is very safe in an overdose situation because of the way it interacts with the receptor.
+If the patient tries to take too much of the Suboxone, it actually becomes a full antagonist and “punishes” the patient by putting him or her into withdrawal.
+This is quite the opposite of most agonists, such as heroin or Lortab, where the more the patient takes, the more “high” the patient gets.
+Yet eventually, with these full agonists, not only does the patient get a high, the patient also shuts down his or her breathing and dies inadvertently from not being able to breathe.
+However, because of this different chemical structure, if the patient does take an overdose of Suboxone, he or she will go into withdrawal and breathing will become extremely hyperactive rather than shut down, so the patient won’t die.
+The patient will be very uncomfortable but won’t die.

-Additionally, because of the way Suboxone interacts with the receptor—the medication has a very long duration of interaction— meaning you can easily take it once a day or sometimes every other day and still achieve a certain “normal” feeling, an effective dose, where you do not have cravings for your drug.
-Also, if you forget a dose on a particular day, you will not go into a full opiate withdrawal, so you can wait until the next day when you can get your medication.
+Additionally, because of the way Suboxone interacts with the receptor – the medication has a very long duration of interaction – means the patient can easily take it once a day or sometimes every other day and still achieve a certain “normal” feeling, an effective dose, where the patient does not have cravings for opioid drugs.
+Also, if the patient forgets a dose on a particular day, he or she will not go into a full opiate withdrawal, so the patient can wait until the next day when he or she can get Suboxone medication.

-- Because Suboxone binds so tightly to the receptor, as mentioned above, if you try to “shoot up” a narcotic or take narcotics to get a “high” during a “weak” moment, you won’t feel any of those effects and consequently, you will be less likely to have a relapse in the future when your are on Suboxone.
+- Because Suboxone binds so tightly to the receptor, as mentioned above, if the patient tries to “shoot up” a narcotic or take narcotics to get a “high” during a “weak” moment, the patient won’t feel any of those effects and consequently, he or she will be less likely to have a relapse in the future when on Suboxone.

 Finally, not only is buprenorphine safe, inherently on its own, the medication Suboxone is actually a combination of buprenorphine and naloxone.
-Naloxone is an opiate antagonist like naltrexone, but it is a very short-acting one that only works if you inject it intravenously in your veins.
-Consequently, the naloxone, when taken by mouth with the buprenorphine in the Suboxone tablet, does not cause any withdrawal symptoms or even cause any uncomfortable feelings for the client.
+Naloxone is an opiate antagonist like naltrexone, but it is a very short-acting one that only works if injected intravenously into the veins.
+Consequently, the naloxone, when taken by mouth with the buprenorphine in the Suboxone tablet, does not cause any withdrawal symptoms or even cause any uncomfortable feelings for the patient.

-So not only is this combination medication a deterrent for the people on the anti-addiction medication, it is also a deterrent for people trying to steal the medication and use it on the street.
-Because the naloxone is part of the Suboxone tablet, the street value of Suboxone is very low; consequently, it is much less likely to be stolen from you.
-This is not the case with methadone or other standard agonist narcotics, such as Lortab or Oxycontin.
+So not only is this combination medication a deterrent for patients on the anti-addiction medication, it is also a deterrent for patients trying to steal the medication and use it on the street.
+Because the naloxone is part of the Suboxone tablet, the street value of Suboxone is very low; consequently, it is much less likely to be stolen.
+This is not the case with methadone or other standard agonist narcotics, such as Lortab or OxyContin.

-The combination of these four main attributes of Suboxone, plus many others, makes it an ideal and even a revolutionary, anti-addiction medication, which has come to the aid of clients with opiate addiction.
+The combination of these four main attributes of Suboxone, plus many others, makes it an ideal and even a revolutionary, anti-addiction medication, which has come to the aid of patients with opiate addiction.

-In regards to Suboxone dosing, it is very important that Suboxone is started for the first time, when the opiate addict is in withdrawal or is in detoxification.
-If you try to start an opiate addict on Suboxone while he or she is still comfortable, because they have opiate in their system and are not in withdrawal, the Suboxone will act like an antagonist and will put them into chemical withdrawal immediately.
-However, if you ask the opiate addict to wait for several hours or for the appropriate time period until the withdrawal begins, once they are in mild to moderate withdrawal, when they begin Suboxone, it acts as an agonist at the receptors and they calm down and feel much more comfortable.
+In regards to Suboxone dosing, it is very important that Suboxone is started for the first time when the opiate addict patient is in withdrawal or is in detoxification.
+If one were to try to start an opiate addict on Suboxone while he or she is still comfortable, when the opiate is still in patient's system and thus not in withdrawal, the Suboxone will act like an antagonist and put the patient into chemical withdrawal immediately.
+However, asking the opiate addict to wait for several hours or for the appropriate time period until withdrawal begins, once the patient is in mild to moderate withdrawal and begins Suboxone, it acts as an agonist at the receptors and the patient calms down and feels much more comfortable.

-Once the opiate addicted patient stabilizes on Suboxone (usually within 5-7 days of starting it), it is up to the client and the physician as to how long the patient needs to be on the Suboxone.
-It is generally accepted that most addicts will need to be on it for approximately 9 months to 1 year, as a starting point, in order to allow their system to get stabilized, and then taper off slowly while they continue other aspects of their addiction treatment program.
+Once the patient stabilizes on Suboxone (usually within 5-7 days of starting it), it is up to the patient and the physician as to how long the patient needs to be on the Suboxone.
+It is generally accepted that most patients will need to be on it for approximately 9 months to 1 year, as a starting point, in order to allow their systems to get stabilized, and then taper off slowly while they continue other aspects of their addiction treatment programs.

-Once you are off Suboxone, being on Vivitrol for at least another year to two years is a further deterrent to relapse.
-Consequently, once the recovering addict has tapered off of Suboxone under the direction of their physician for approximately two weeks, all patients should then get on Vivitrol (time-released naltrexone).
-Prior to the advent of Vivitrol, oral naltrexone was frequently prescribed for clients when they stopped methadone or other narcotics, because once they are taking naltrexone, if they try to use an opiate, they won’t feel any high or euphoria.
-Consequently, with Vivitrol, there is a much less likely chance that they will try an opiate during a “weak” moment in their addiction recovery process, say during a time of high stress, because they know that the opiate will not help them deal with the particular stress, if it does not provide any high/euphoria or relaxation response.
+Once the patient is off Suboxone, being on Vivitrol for at least another year to two years is a further deterrent to relapse.
+Consequently, once the recovering addict has tapered off of Suboxone under the direction of a physician for approximately two weeks, all patients should then get on Vivitrol (time-released naltrexone).
+Prior to the advent of Vivitrol, oral naltrexone was frequently prescribed for patients when they stopped methadone or other narcotics, because once they are taking naltrexone, if they try to use an opiate, they won’t feel any high or euphoria.
+Consequently, with Vivitrol, there is a much less likely chance they will try an opiate during a “weak” moment in their addiction recovery process, say during a time of high stress, because they know that the opiate will not help them deal with the particular stress if it does not provide any high/euphoria or relaxation response.

-Either way, whether oral naltrexone or Vivitrol is used with an opiate addicted client, they need to continue to stay engaged with the rest of their comprehensive addiction treatment program.
-Remember, anti-addiction medications are only 1 component of this comprehensive plan.
+Either way, whether oral naltrexone or Vivitrol is used with a patient, he or she needs to continue to stay engaged with the rest of their comprehensive addiction treatment programs.
+Remember, anti-addiction medications are only one component of Enterhealth's comprehensive plan.

-Campral (generic name: Acamprosate), a medication that has been widely used in Europe since the late 1980s to reduce alcohol cravings in alcoholics who have quit, was approved by the U.S. Food and Drug Administration in 2004 to treat alcohol dependence in the United States.
+Campral (generic name: Acamprosate), a medication widely used in Europe since the late 1980s to reduce alcohol cravings in alcoholics who have quit, was approved by the U.S. Food and Drug Administration in 2004 to treat alcohol dependence in the United States.